-Cape Town restaurant wins Guiness world milkshake record
+Cape Town restaurant wins Guinness world milkshake record

-CAPE TOWN (Reuters) - Guiness World Records has named a South African restaurant as the official titleholder for ‘Most Varieties of Milkshakes Commercially Available’.
+CAPE TOWN (Reuters) - Guinness World Records has named a South African restaurant as the official titleholder for ‘Most Varieties of Milkshakes Commercially Available’.

 With a total 207 varieties on their menu, Gibson’s Gourmet Burgers and Ribs has a milkshake to satisfy every sugarholic.